perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 pw.x -in scf.in > scf.out
 ```

-This performs a self-consistent field (SCF) calculation to obtain the equilibrium charge density and Kohn-Sham wavefunctions, which form the foundation for all subsequent calculations.
+This performs a self-consistent field (SCF) calculation to obtain the equilibrium charge density for DFPT.

 ### Step 2: Phonon Calculation with DFPT

 ```bash
 # Now we go to ../ph/
 cd /Hands-on3/GaAs_polar/pw-ph-wann/ph/

 ph.x -in ph.in > ph.out

 # Collect the dfpt data to save/
 sh ph-collect.sh
 ```

 In this step, we calculate the phonon frequencies and eigenvectors using Density Functional Perturbation Theory.

+⚠️ **Note:** If you are using the parallel version, you may need to modify `ph-collect.sh` by changing all the file extension `*.dvscf` to `*.dvscf1`.

 ### Step 3: Non-self-consistent Calculation on Dense k-grid